-Nigerians only need an international passport, flight (and, of course, hotel) reservation to visit this marvellous destination, where your last-minute holiday suddenly becomes the most unforgettable time of your life.
+Nigerians only need an international passport, flight (and, of course, hotel) reservation to visit this marvellous destination, where your last-minute holiday suddenly becomes the most unforgettable moments of your life.
 You can stay in the country for a period of 30 days and will be levied an airport Security Tax of 3400 CVE (Cape Verdean Escudo).

 Sal is possibly your point of entry if you’re flying in from Nigeria.
 Cabo Verde Airlines operated non-stop flights to and fro Lagos from their hub at the Amílcar Cabral International Airport in Sal.

 The airline operated only on Mondays, Tuesdays, Thursdays, Saturdays, and Sundays before the pandemic.
 Of course, you may enter the island nation through Santiago(Praia), or São Vicente, but fares are generally cheaper when you fly into Sal.

-Taxis and the more affordable and accessible aluguer, also known as ‘yasi’ or ‘hilux’ (a shared minibus that can take between 10-15 passengers) are the standard modes of transportation in Cape Verde islands.
+Taxis and the more affordable and accessible aluguer, also known as ‘yasi’ or ‘Hilux’ (a shared minibus that can take between 10-15 passengers) are the standard modes of transportation in Cape Verde islands.

-This article is about things to do in Cape Verde Islands and tourist attractions you wouldn’t want to miss.
+This article is about things to do in Cape Verde’s main Islands and tourist attractions you wouldn’t want to miss.